Short Term Disability

 This plan is Currently administered by Guardian.

-If you are on the clerical or service staff in a benefit-eligible position, you may be interested in short term disability (STD).
+If you are a benefits-eligible employee in an administrative operational support police/fire or skilled trade position you may be interested in short term disability (STD).
 This program helps protect your income until you are able to return to work or until you become eligible for long term disability, which takes effect should you become totally disabled for more than 90 calendar days.

 The program pays you a benefit equal to 65 percent of your budgeted salary for the days or weeks you remain disabled.
 STD benefits cover any illness or injury for which you would otherwise be paid sick leave, including pregnancy.

 STD is a flexible benefit offered only during annual open enrollment.
 If you enroll, coverage begins January 1 of the next year, or on your one-year Purdue service anniversary, whichever is later.

 To receive short term disability payments, you must fulfill the following requirements:

 - You must be deemed medically unable to work by the company that administers Purdue's STD plan, and